Philou-py/dgraph-aarch64/README.md

 ![](./dgraph.svg)

-# Dgraph builder
+# Dgraph aarch64 builder

-A repository that builds a custom (cross-platform) distribution of Dgraph.
+A repository that builds an arm64/aarch64 distribution of Dgraph.

-This ensures that we can run it on multiple platforms such as Linux x64 (e.g. on Google) and Linux ARM64, e.g. Raspberry Pis.